keygateio/keygate-jwt/README.md

 # keygate-jwt

-A new JWT (JSON Web Tokens) implementation for Rust that focuses on simplicity, while avoiding common JWT security pitfalls.
+A new JWT (JSON Web Tokens) implementation for Rust that focuses on simplicity while avoiding common JWT security pitfalls.

 `keygate-jwt` is opinionated and only supports secure signature algorithms: